 - Cool in the pan for 5 minutes.
 To loosen the cake, run a knife along the edges of the pan.
 Turn cake onto a wire rack to cool completely.

 Steve used one variation of Bette Hagman’s Featherlight Flour Blend as his gluten-free flour mix in this recipe.
 He mixes the following: 1 cup white rice flour, 1 cup cornstarch, 1 cup tapioca starch, and 1 cup potato FLOUR (NOT potato starch).
 He keeps this mix on hand and measures out whatever amount he needs at the time.
-I’d use my Two-Ingredient Gluten-Free Flour Mix.
+I use my Two-Ingredient Gluten-Free Flour Mix, which works great.

 I actually never use buttermilk.
 I make sour milk and use that instead.
 For ¾ cup sour milk, add 2 tsp vinegar or lemon juice to a glass measuring cup.
 Add milk of choice (dairy milk, almond milk, coconut milk, etc.) filling until you reach ¾ cup line.
 Stir mixture and let sit 5 minutes before using.

 Steve adapted his cake recipe from a gluten-full recipe in Real Simple magazine.

 Originally published August 3, 2014; updated July 9, 2023.